River crossing puzzle 3 monkeys and 3 humans to cross a river

 On the first bank you have 3 humans and 1 small monkey and on the second bank just 1 small monkey.
 The big monkey has just reached the first bank in the boat and is getting down.

-Third stage analysis: Planning for the second trip
+Third stage analysis of River crossing puzzle: Planning for the second trip

 Now what to do?
 You cannot go on increasing the number of monkeys to TWO on the other bank, because a point of time surely would come soon when 1 human has to be ferried across and as soon as he gets down he would immediately be eaten up (there being 2 monkeys on this bank in this scenario).

 We have used what we call, consequence analysis—foreseeing the consequence of ferrying a second small monkey across in the second trip.

 In short, we must go on BALANCING THE NUMBER OF HUMANS AND THE NUMBER OF MONKEYS on both sides of the river.
 To do that,

 The second trip must include a human.